Building Your Personal Brand Identity: the Essentials not to Miss

 Sarah Jessica Parker

-But what should do those who don’t meet beauty standards?
-Let’s look at Sarah J. Parker, for example.
-Press and haters often said she was unsexy and ugly, but despite all of the attacks, Sarah’s character Carrie Bradshaw still inspires women of all ages not to give up when everything goes wrong and not afraid to have your own style.
+But what about those who don't meet beauty standards?
+Consider Sarah J. Parker.
+It inspires women of all ages not to give up when everything goes wrong, and not to be afraid to have your own style.

 Oliver Sykes